 After a moment, I began to think about what I must do next.
-Rest and medicine were biggest to-dos on my list.
+Rest and medicine were the biggest to-dos on my list.
 Getting into bed and napping happened over and over for the first two days.
 Yesterday afternoon, I had a few hours of normalcy.
-The constant tiredness and lack of energy was replaced by my “let’s get going.”
+The constant tiredness and lack of energy were replaced by my “let’s get going.”
 While it did not last the entire evening, it was very encouraging.

 I am so thankful that my experience with covid has been mild compared to stories I have heard from employees.

 18 months ago, I know of one family that lost their father to covid complications.
 And not only is that loss so unnecessary, but he died alone.
-The hospital protocol did not allow family to be next to him This makes me angry that Covid has that much control over our lives.
+The hospital protocol did not allow the family to be next to him This makes me angry that Covid has that much control over our lives.

 I will mask for a minimum of 5 days after I return to work.
 Tomorrow afternoon I will take another rapid test and see where I stand.
 This extra layer can assure others I am not contagious.
 I hear that becomes a big concern when someone returns to work after contracting covid.
 My plan is to reduce that concern as much as possible.

 It took over 885 days for me to contract covid.

 That could be a good thing or a bad thing.
 But either way, I am grateful that I have been spared the extensive congestion issues others have experienced.
 Working through what feels like a case of the flu on steroids, I am thankful for how it seems to be turning out.

 Leave a Reply